konfig-dev/konfig-demo-docs/demos/getting-started.md

 1. Search for a code snippet with `python` language syntax highlighting
 2. Run the Python code then a `::button` is clicked

-The demo should not include a snippet that looks like:
+The demo should render a section that looks like:

 :::form